danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 Optionally, a button to launch a Console view to display Pd prints for the current patch/scene can be added to the Controls popover.
 Enable to Console view in the PdParty Settings.

-On iPhone, the speaker icon is added to allow for switching the audio output between the headset speaker (quiet) and the speaker-phone speakers (load).
+On iPhone, the speaker icon is added to allow for switching the audio output between the headset speaker (quiet) and the speaker-phone speakers (loud).
 This may useful to prevent feedback between input and output in certain scenes.
 For Rj scenes, this control is added as a switch on the scene's info view.

 #### Recording Scene